polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     dsac
 ```

-14. Create an organizational unit named **S03** directly in the root of the domain
+14. Create an organizational unit named **S03** directly in the root of the domain.

     ![Screenshot of the Active Directory Administration Center, with the Create Organizational Unit S03 dialog box open.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image7.png)